MA in Scoring for Film and Visual Media

 Richard Kraft is the co-owner of Kraft-Engel Management, one of the world’s leading agencies specializing in representing film, theatre, television and video game composers, songwriters and music supervisors.
 Their clients include Danny Elfman, Alexandre Desplat, Alan Menken, John Powell, Jon Brion, Marco Beltrami, Marc Shaiman and Mark Isham.
 KEM’s clients have received 65 Oscar nominations and have won 14.
 Prior to starting KEM, Richard was an agent at ICM and worked with clients such as Jerry Goldsmith, Elmer Bernstein and Henry Mancini.
 Richard also ran Varese-Sarabande Records where he executive produced over 150 soundtrack albums.

 David has twenty-five years of working as a composer of flm and TV scores, songs, episodic television, concert music, documentaries, and commercials.
-He currently heads an MFA Program in Film Composition at the University of North Carolina School of the Arts.
+He currently heads an MFA Programme in Film Composition at the University of North Carolina School of the Arts.

 Music Preparation, Technology, Master’s Thesis Supervision

 Lead composer for “Haunted Planet Studios” gaming company.
 PhD and M.Phil in Music and Media Technologies from Trinity College, Dublin.
-Recipient of the U.S. Fulbright-Enterprise Ireland scholarship when attending UCLA’s Film Scoring program in Los Angeles, during that time worked on various projects with Hollywood composers Garry Schyman and Christopher Young.
+Recipient of the U.S. Fulbright-Enterprise Ireland scholarship when attending UCLA’s Film Scoring programme in Los Angeles, during that time worked on various projects with Hollywood composers Garry Schyman and Christopher Young.

 20th Century Harmony and Analysis